 If the action is serious enough, harassment by a landlord or their violation of a tenant’s privacy may be enough justification for relieving a tenant of their obligations of the lease.

-- Changing the locks.
+- Changing the Locks.
 In some states, if the locks are changed by a landlord without the tenant’s permission or without the protection of specific language in the lease agreement, this can qualify as being “constructively evicted”, and could relieve the tenant of their duties of the lease.
 In Oregon, landlords are not allowed to lockout tenants.
-(Or.
-Rev. Stat. § 90.375)
+(ORS § 90.375)

 5. Violation of Lease Agreement